tumbleweed-cdc/tumbleweed_deploy/README.md

 ## 🚀 Deployment

-Tumbleweed uses a custom CLI tool and Terraform to provision and deploy Tumbleweed pipelines on AWS ECS (Elastic Cloud Services) using Fargate.
+Tumbleweed provides a custom Command Line Interface (CLI) tool and uses Terraform to provision and deploy Tumbleweed pipelines on AWS ECS (Elastic Cloud Services) using Fargate.

 Prerequisites: